AlecDye/node-api4-guided/README.md

 ## Instructions

 Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.

+## Deploying to Heroku

+- read the port from the environment: `const port = process.env.PORT` -